Zuehlke/software-engineering-corner/drafts/pair-programming-mistakes.md

 My unfamiliarity with him and the fear of appearing less competent held me back from asking him to slow down.
 This was further complicated by his eagerness to showcase his skills.

-While at the time, i could not find a solution to the problem, the remedy to this situation is not as complex as it seems.
+Looking back, the solution to this problem is simpler than it seems.
 It’s about acknowledging the presence of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) and fostering open communication.
 It’s crucial to remember that it’s okay not to know everything and that it’s perfectly fine to ask questions.
 After all, pair programming is as much about learning as it is about coding.